adenger/subpred4/reports/project.md

   - maximale Sequenzidentität zwischen Proteinen beider Gruppen
 - Vergleich Meta-Datensatz mit einzelnen Organismen
   - Und Gruppen ähnlicher Spezies wie Hefen

+Data results:

+- For each (organism, substrate1, substrate2) multiple matrices/heatmaps:
+  - SVM scores for one model (select one)
+    - F1 train score for each substrate (or average)
+    - F1 test score for each substrate (or average)
+  - Overlap matrix
+  - average sequence similarity
+  - chemical similarity (smiles etc.)

+- For each (organism, go_term1, go_term2) multiple matrices/heatmaps:
+  - SVM scores for one model (select one)
+    - F1 train score for each substrate (or average)
+    - F1 test score for each substrate (or average)
+  - Overlap matrix
+  - average sequence similarity
+  - semantic similarity

 ### SVM Pipeline results